QuantumSpinozist/quantumspinozist.github.io/README.md

 # My Blog
 <img src="docs/assets/images/mlspinoza.jpg" width="500"/>

+> Will and understanding are one and the same.
+> -Baruch Spinoza in _Ethica, ordine geometrico demonstrata_

 My blog currently mainly consists of paper and sometimes book reports, which mostly cover machine learning related publications.
 These are short articles meant to give a precise but condensed overview over the paper (so more than a TLDR or an abstract).
 The covered papers are not necessarily super new nor does my selection necessarily